-For a long time, Coop has followed industry standards for packaging, pallets, master data, and EDI.
-To make it easier for suppliers to follow our requirements, we have created this guide.
-It contains industry standards and automation requirements that suppliers will need to comply with in the future.
-The purpose of this guide is to provide support and understanding for the design requirements of new packaging or adjustments to existing packaging, as well as instructions on pallet building and related conditions.
-It also describes the requirements for master data quality and EDI.
+Coop has long followed industry standards for packaging, pallets, master data, and EDI.
+To make it easier for suppliers to comply with our requirements, we have developed Coop Automation Guide.
+It includes industry standards and the automation requirements that Coop will require from suppliers.
+The aim is to provide support and understanding of the requirements for designing new packaging or adjusting existing ones, as well as instructions for pallet construction and related conditions.
+The guide also describes the requirements for master data quality and EDI.